Biden claims 'mandate' while election vs. Trump remains undecided

 Biden highlighted that a "record number of Americans of all races, faiths, religions, chose change over more of the same.
 They’ve given us a mandate for action on COVID, the economy, climate change, systemic racism.
 They’ve made it clear they want the country to come together."

+Trump won more than 70 million votes, and as of late Friday night Biden's national popular vote margin over the preisdent stood at just under 3 points.

+And while the former vice president moved closer to winning the White House, the Democrats chances of retaking the Senate majority remained slim.
+Democrats did hold onto control of the House, but failed to meet expectations of padding their majority.

 Biden early Friday narrowly pulled ahead of the president in the vote totals in the uncalled key battlegrounds of Pennsylvania and Georgia.
 As of Friday evening Biden's lead in his native state of Pennsylvania had grown to more than 27,000 votes.
 In Georgia, Biden held a razor-thin 4,000-vote margin over Trump.
-B

 Biden’s lead in Nevada – another race that has yet to be called - grew to more than 22,000 votes Friday.